 The use of third-party inspections also translates to a reduction in the cost of an appraisal product.
 By utilizing an inspector, the appraisal process is shortened for the appraiser by eliminating the time spent communicating to schedule, driving to the inspection, measuring, and taking all the required photos.
 By determining the appraiser’s fee at an hourly rate, the fee for hybrid appraisals is often substantially less than the average fee for a traditional appraisal.
 Hybrid appraisals are becoming more attractive to appraisers who want to reduce or cut out field work since they may complete more assignments in less time.

 While hybrids may never fully replace traditional appraisals, especially for complex assignments or in rural markets where online data might be limited, they have certainly become a viable alternative.
-Faster turn times.
-Reduced cost.
-Completed by an appraiser.
-USPAP compliance.
-It is for these reasons that many lenders have begun to utilize hybrids over AVMs, evaluations, BPOs, and standard appraisals for a large range of their lending decisions.
+Faster turn times, reduced cost, and USPAP compliance are all reasons that many lenders have begun to utilize hybrids over AVMs, evaluations, BPOs, and standard appraisals for a large range of their lending decisions.
 Currently, there are numerous providers of hybrid appraisal products available to lenders to meet their valuation needs.

 Corporate Settlement Solutions provides a full spectrum of hybrid appraisal products to lenders looking for solutions to the extended turn times and rising costs of traditional appraisals.